codefresh-io/docs.codefresh.io/_docs/quick-start/create-codefresh-account.md

 This quick start guides you through creating an account in Codefresh:

+As the first step in setting up your account in Codefresh, you need to select your identity provider.
+Codefresh currently supports the following IdPs:
+* GitHub
+* Bitbucket
+* GitLab
+* Azure
+* Google
+* LDAP

+If you need an IdP that is not in the list, please [contact us](https://codefresh.io/contact-us/) with the details.
 After you select the IdP (identity provider), Codefresh requests permission to access your basic details, and for Git providers, to access your Git repositories.
-The Permissions window that is displayed differs according to the IdP selected in the previous step.
+The Permissions window that is displayed differs according to the IdP selected.

 Don't worry, Codefresh will not do anything without your explicit approval, so don't be scared by the permissions shown in the request window.
 The permissions requested by Codefresh are needed in order to build and deploy your projects.